 Getting you ready for this exciting, new world of law requires a new type of law degree.
-That’s what we offer all of our degrees will teach you the law in a professional and realistic context – how the law affects people and businesses, and how lawyers think about and use the law to represent their clients’ interests.
+That’s what we offer all of our degrees will teach you the law in a professional and realistic context.
+You will learn how the law affects people and businesses and how lawyers think about and use the law to represent their clients’ interests.

 What will you actually do when you become a lawyer?
 Well, lawyers work with the law, with people and with businesses.
 In your career, you might end up helping to tackle environmental problems, or protecting people’s rights of asylum.
 You might use the law to recover damages when things go wrong, or to help people buy and sell buildings or products.

 So, this is the kind of thing you’ll be doing on our LLB.
-We’ll put you – with your fellow students and your tutor – in real-life scenarios that a young lawyer might face.
+We’ll put you in real-life scenarios that a young lawyer might face.
 We’ll be your guide in using the law, legal documents and dealing with clients in these situations.
 As an example, you could be asked to produce a written guide to sacking an employee correctly and fairly.
 The guide could then be used by other students, who would advise on whether or not a dismissal was fair.
 You might debate in class whether new laws aimed at charging companies with homicide are working.
 And, as it’s just as important to be able to see things from a client’s perspective, you might be asked to role play in a fictional board of directors deciding on how to finance their business and the legal implications of this.

 All of this means a collaborative approach to working with your tutors and your fellow students.
 The best way to learn how to deal with complex legal issues is to start with these simple, but still realistic, situations.
 So, you’ll learn from real legal documents, practical workshops and informal assessments, with constructive feedback.
-This way of learning is proven to help retain knowledge over the long term – and it’s much more interesting than being talked at for hours in lectures!
+This way of learning is proven to help retain knowledge over the long term and it’s much more interesting than being talked at for hours in lectures.
 The learning methods you’ll use don’t just help you pass exams, they train you to think and act as a lawyer.
-You’ll develop the skills that law firms actually want – problem solving, analysis, drafting and research – and you won’t waste time learning subjects you’ll never use in practice.
+You’ll develop the skills that law firms actually want, including problem solving, analysis, drafting and research.
 It’s this focus on preparing you for life in practice that really sets us apart.

 You need to understand the needs of your clients to be a good lawyer.
 What’s the client’s problem?
 What has led to a particular situation and what can you do to help?
 What are the personal or business interests involved?
 To help you learn to be a lawyer, you and your fellow LLB students may be presented with a real-life scenario where you’ll have to interview and advise a criminal suspect charged with murder.